Cat Bells (Catbells)

 See Cat Bells (Catbells) and the surrounding tops on our free-to-access 'Google Style' Peak Bagging Maps:

 *This version is marked with the walk routes you need to follow to Walk all 214 Wainwrights in just 59 walks.
-Click here for more information.

 Fellow go4awalkers who have already walked, climbed, summited & bagged Cat Bells (Catbells)

-David Higginbottom conquered it on April 23rd, 2024 [from/via/route] C405 [with] Carolyn [weather] Good
+David Higginbottom walked up on April 23rd, 2024 [from/via/route] C405 [with] Carolyn [weather] Good

-Sarah Moore scaled on March 29th, 2024 [from/via/route] c405 Amazing day having driven up early from Derby - & then a glorious Good Friday with clear views all day.
+Sarah Moore climbed it on March 29th, 2024 [from/via/route] c405 Amazing day having driven up early from Derby - & then a glorious Good Friday with clear views all day.
 Cat Bells - Maiden Moor - High Spy - down the Riggsdale Quarries - along the river back... [with] On my own [weather] Easter warmth - little wind & clear views all the way was incredible. - Over excited parking = parking ticket...
 And then coming down, & thinking about 2 more days of hiking I managed to twist my knee in a way that caused so much pain it's untrue.
 Writing this at the end of the weekend, I'm just glad it's ok & led to other things.

-Clare Tait walked up on March 24th, 2024 [from/via/route] A 3.45 get up to take advantage of the promised fair weather.
+Clare Tait bagged it on March 24th, 2024 [from/via/route] A 3.45 get up to take advantage of the promised fair weather.
 Good thing we left the midlands early as we literally grabbed the last of the parking spots at the base of Catbells.
 Absolutely beautiful walk up & enjoyed the craggy areas.
 We had the summit to ourselves.
 Then went onward to Maiden Moor.
 Sadly, neither of us is fit enough for the half Newlands which we would have done a few years ago.
 We descended to walk back around the base & enjoyed stunning views.
 Fabulous view.
 Well worth the early start [with] Charlie [weather] Perfect walking weather with some blue sky & great visibility.

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record